epics-containers/dev-e7/host/README.md

 - vscode installed from https://code.visualstudio.com/download
 - preferably podman as the container manager (see below)
-  - docker and WSL2 also will work
+  - docker or WSL2 also will work
 - kube config file for connecting to your cluster
 - a .bashrc_dev file in your home directory to configure dev-u22 containers